jbcruzo/hello-world/README.md

 # hello-world
-My first project in github
+My first project in github and I need to learn how to use github in order to control changes in code